How To Ship Your Car From Anywhere To Korea, Stress-Free! Post Finale!

 Where Can I Get a Power of Attorney?

+This is part 2 to How to ship your car to South Korea.
 If you are a service member, a service member dependent or a civilian that works at a military base you can get the Power of Attorney at an army base.
 For everyone else, find an attorney.
 They will draft a Power of Attorney for you.

 I went to my local military legal office and saw a legal specialist.
 He asked for information about my car, the shipping company, and individual I wanted to grant a “Power of Attorney” to.
 He typed it into his “Power of Attorney” template and printed out a sheet, and placed a stamped seal.
 It was now an official “Power of Attorney.”